What is considered a service dog, and how do you know if you’re eligible for one?

-A service dog is defined as a dog that is individually trained to do work or perform tasks for a person with disabilities.
+To answer the question “what is considered a service dog”, we must look at the definition.
+A service dog is individually trained to do work or perform tasks for a person with disabilities.

-The tasks the dog performs must be specifically related to their handler’s disability.
+The tasks are specifically related to their handler’s disability.

 Disability is defined as: